 - Remove all personal belongings.
 Check all rooms before you leave.

 - Contact DPSS (734) 763-1131 to checkout.
-If you need transportation back to your residence, you can request it at this time.
+If you need transportation back to your residence, you can request it at this time, or take the university bus.

 - Leave the key on the table.